apereo/cas/docs/cas-server-documentation/ticketing/Stateless-Ticket-Registry.md

 The objective is to start with a small batch of most common features and capabilities and iteratively grow and improve.
 If you do find something that might be missing or acts dysfunctional, please investigate, isolate, verify and consider contributing a fix.
 </p></div>

+## Suggestions

+- Increase the expiration policy of service tickets to be around `30` seconds to allow for decryption operations to decode tickets in time.
+- Assign names to all authentication handlers, and preferably short, concise names.
+- Use shorter URLs for applications, specially those that use the CAS protocol.
+This will help minimize the size of the generated service tickets.

 ## Caveats